freeCodeCamp/freeCodeCamp/guide/english/bootstrap/navigation-bar/index.md

 ```

 #### Adding forms to the navbar
 You can also add forms to the navbar.
-This could be uses for tasks such as a search field, quick login field, etc.
+This could be used for tasks such as a search field, quick login field, etc.
 ```html
 <form class="navbar-form navbar-right">
   <div class="form-group">